RevillWeb/rebel-router/README.md

 ##Description

-A lightweight JavaScript router written for ultra-modern web applications where web components are first class citizens.
+Rebel router is a lightweight JavaScript router written for ultra-modern web applications where web components are first class citizens.
 Rebel-router is designed to make building modern applications using ES2015 and beyond easier while not tying you into a specific framework or technology stack.
 Rebel-router allows you to write web components to represent your views so you can make full use of the view controller pattern based on nothing more than browser standards.

 **Note:** Currently this is very much a work in progress.
 I'm working hard to add more desirable features such as History API support and getting the router field testing in real world applications.